alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 - A project that types the source-line but is not listed on the official Confirmed Anchors page.
 - A project that references AI Foundations but has no Anchor ID.
+- A project that references AI Foundations but has no controlled project URL.
 - A project that claims an anchor without a public confirmation record.
-- A project that changes the source-line order.
-- A project that removes Alyssa Solen from the source-line.
-- A project that detaches AI Foundations from Origin | Continuum.
-- A project that presents its own application as the origin of the foundation.
+- A project that claims an anchor without a controlled project URL.
 - A project that uses a fake, mismatched, or unverifiable creator name.
 - A project that uses a fake, mismatched, or unverifiable project name.
+- A project that uses a fake, mismatched, unrelated, or uncontrolled project URL.
+- A project that copies another confirmed project’s source-line, Anchor ID, project name, creator name, controlled project URL, or confirmation statement.
-- A project that attempts to recreate the source-line as an independent structure.
+- A project that attempts to claim Anchor Confirmation without the full official match.

 These may be citations, references, discussions, or unconfirmed uses.